dentproject/docs.dent.dev/PlatformConfigurations/IEEE802.1xPortBasedAuthentication.md

 ![IEEE-802.1x-Configuration](../Images/ImagesForPlatformConfiguration/IEEE-802.1x-ConfigurationExample.png)

-First, we will guide you through how to configure 802.1x and then show how to configure MAC Address Authentication
+This demo will detail how to configure a Supplicant, Authenticator and Authentication Server for 802.1x Authentication using EAP-TTLS.
+It will also briefly cover configuring the Authentication Server for other 802.1x authentication methods.

 ## Installations

+**For this demo, you will need to install three separate utilities on three devices:**

+1. On one device, install the `freeradius` utility.
+This device will act as the Authentication Server (FreeRADIUS-Server).
+2. On another device, install the `hostapd` utility.
+This device will act as the Authenticator.
+3. On the last device, install the `wpa_supplicant` utility.
+This device will act as the Supplicant.

+For information on how to install each utility, read below:

 _NOTE: Before any installation, do not forget to use `$ apt-get update` to fetch the latest version of your package lists.
 Follow this with the command `$ apt-get upgrade` to first review the changes in the latest versions and then replace the old packages by installing the new ones._

 ### FreeRADIUS Installation

-freeRADIUS is a free open source RADIUS server.
+freeRADIUS is a free, open-source RADIUS server.
 It is commonly used by Internet Service Providers and Telecommunications companies.

-If freeRADIUS is not already installed on your device, install the `freeradius` utility with `$ apt-get install freeradius`
+If freeRADIUS is not already installed on the device that will act as the FreeRADIUS-Server install the `freeradius` utility with `$ apt-get install freeradius`

-For our example configuration, we will install `freeradius` by running the `$ apt-get install freeradius` command on the **FreeRADIUS-Server**.
+For our example configuration, we will install `freeradius` by running the `$ apt-get install freeradius` command on the device titled **FreeRADIUS-Server**.

 On the FreeRADIUS-Server: